pleabargain/EnglishHelpsYourCareer/idioms.md

 * Where there is give and take, people make concessions in order to get things they want in negotiations.

 # Give as good as you get
-* If you give as good as you get, you are prepared to treat people as badly as they treat you and to fight for what you
+* If you give as good as you get, you are prepared to treat people as badly as they treat you and to fight for what you believe.
-* believe.<br />
 # Give it some stick
 * (UK) If you give something some stick, you put a lot of effort into it.
 # Give me a hand